soroswap/frontend/README.md

 ## 🔧🧪 E2E - Integration test environment setup 🔧🧪
 **1. Set up the development environment:**
 >[!TIP]
->Instructions can be found in the "Setting Up Soroswap" section from step 1 to 4, located at the beginning of the document.
+>Instructions can be found in the "[🛠 Setting Up Soroswap 🛠](#-setting-up-soroswap-)" section from step 1 to 4, located at the beginning of the document.

 **2. Switch to the test branch:**
  - 2.1.
 In a new terminal, navigate to the project folder: